 Being self contained like this allows you to save hundreds that you’d spent on hotels or eating out.

 I spent nearly a year road tripping around the American West and exploring some of most spectacular scenery on earth… But overlanding isn’t limited to your home country.

 Indeed, the idea becomes even more interesting when you consider traveling to foreign countries by road trip.
-Most recently Andrea and I have been driving through all of the Americas, exploring all of Central America overland and then South America as we make our way to Patagonia.
+Most recently Andrea and I have been driving through all of the Americas, exploring all of Central America overland and then South America as we made our way to Patagonia.

-Thanks to overlanding we can go where we want, when we want, and we can get far off the Gringo Trail, avoiding the typically backpacking hotspots (which are more expensive) and we avoid paying for public transport, can camp out more frequently, and can save money by cooking since we’ve got a propane stove and full kitchen gear.
+Thanks to overlanding we can go where we want, when we want, and we can get far off the Gringo Trail, avoiding the typically backpacking hotspots (which are also more expensive) and we avoid paying for public transport, can camp out more frequently, and can save money by cooking since we’ve got a propane stove and full kitchen gear.

 Overlanding is probably my favorite way to travel cheaply.

 This trick applies to longer term travels, not just your week-long vacation, and is perfect for those who really want to settle in to immerse themselves in a new culture, language, or place.

 Many people dream about moving abroad, but the costs can seem daunting.

 If you aren’t familiar with geoarbitrage, it basically means traveling or moving somewhere where your dollars go a little further thanks to a low cost of living and the current exchange rate.